madmurphy/libconfini/dev/hackings/baremetal/README.md

 library at all could be present in the system.
-Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly -- to ignore all the tests and assume that literally nothing from the C Standard Library is supported use `--without-libc`.
+Hence it runs a series of tests and creates an inventory of what is present and what is not, in order to amend the source code accordingly -- to ignore all the tests and assume that literally nothing from the C Standard Library is supported, use `--without-libc`.
 The amendments are necessary (instead of just relying on the C preprocessor) because it is required to change the public header, not just the compiled code.